bharat15-ml/PVR_Movie_Project/README.md

 Theatre & IMDB Data Integration – Theatre and movie-specific data are not synchronized across sources, making it difficult to join datasets.
 This lack of alignment complicates the data mining process and hinders the discovery of meaningful patterns.

-# Problem Statements -
+# Problem Statement
-Predict #seats in theatre at any point of time based on movies and other meaningful features.
-(Based on available data extracted meaningful features and tried to predict number of seates.)
+Develop a predictive model to estimate the number of occupied seats in a theatre at any given time based on movie-specific and other relevant features.
+Using the available data, meaningful features were extracted to enhance prediction accuracy and identify patterns influencing seat occupancy.

 # Solution - ML Prdicton model to predict #seats.